C-Achard/cellseg3d-figures/figures/intro.md

 ### Figures data

-The data for the figures is hosted on the following Drive : #TODO#
+The data for the figures is hosted on the following Drive : [LINK TO DATA](https://drive.google.com/drive/folders/1wpRusMJGTzSz1ZBVFe8wlUnQma9J_cya?usp=sharing)

-TODO : Upload data to Drive and add link here

-- Fig1b : SUPERVISED_PERF_FIG, upload from desktop
-- Fig1-f-g : SPLITS folder, upload from desktop
-- Fig1h : mix of SUPERVISED_PERF_FIG and WNET_RETRAIN, upload from desktop
-__
-- Fig2b : Stored locally in ``others`` as .csv
-- ~~Fig2c : WNET_OTHERS, upload from laptop~~

-The data should then be placed on your desktop, in a folder called `CELLSEG_BENCHMARK`.
+The data (`RESULTS` folder) should then be placed on your desktop, in a folder called `CELLSEG_BENCHMARK`.

 This repository also contains various scripts for training and finding model hyperparameters.
 Please contact us if you need more details regarding the data or the scripts.